eithan1231/fried-fame/README.md

 - SMTP-Client (Coded to the SMTP specification, but since migrated to NodeJS for better efficiency)
 - Client version management (so we can deploy new versions of loaders/clients for linux/nix/windows etc)
 - Automatic database upgrades for when upgrading
+- User bandwidth record.
+(See how much bandwidth they use on particular day, etc.)
 - has MUCH more features!